Danish Decommissioning

 Development (UDV)

-Chief: Charlotte Hjorth.
+Head of: Charlotte Hjorth.
 Handles technical development tasks related to new waste roads, upgraded storage facilities and new reception and handling facilities as well as tasks related to final final disposal and preparation of the waste for landfill:

 • The ongoing project to build a new, upgraded storage facility in collaboration with our advisors